brunoruviaro/ardour4-tutorial/_posts/2014-08-21-further-region-operations.md

 changing its duration.
 The function applies a pitch-shifting algorithm to create a new audio clip based on the source clip.

-The Pitch Shift window the user to specify the amount and direction of transposition desired.
+The Pitch Shift window allows the user to specify the amount and direction of transposition desired.
 The window includes a **Preserve Formants** button.
 When pitch shifting by large amounts, the Preserve Formants option can give results that sound slightly more natural, particularly